Intelligence through reasoning

 About the project

 This project aims to improve a Non-Axiomatic Reasoning System design and combine it with state-of-the-art Deep Learning models for perception.
-This allows the system to be applied in real-world environments, with the goal to enhance the autonomy of robots where human intervention is to be kept at a minimum.
-Application-wise, the system is expected to autonomously perform tasks such as inspection and maintenance operations of city infrastructure such as power plants.
-This will ultimately lead to new technology for digitization which can help to solve environmental and societal problems.
+This allows the system to be applied in real-world environments, intending to enhance the autonomy of robots where human intervention is to be kept at a minimum.
+Application-wise, the system is expected to autonomously perform inspection and maintenance operations of city infrastructure such as power plants.
+This will ultimately lead to new digitisation technology, which can help solve environmental and societal problems.

-The human’s ability to reason has evolved in order to adapt to difficult situations and changes in the environment faster than current AI models allow for.
-Animals that reason effectively outsmart other species, and gain key survival advantages by doing so.
+The human’s ability to reason has evolved to adapt to difficult situations and changes in the environment faster than current AI models allow.
+Animals that reason effectively outsmart other species and gain key survival advantages.
 Non-Axiomatic Reasoning can explain most of these cognitive abilities and provides a roadmap for cognitive enhancements based on psychological and neuroscientific insights.
-Also, Learning can be explained as inductive reasoning using Non-Axiomatic Logic, which is an aspect most reasoning systems lack, while being a key aspect of intelligence.
+Also, Learning can be explained as inductive reasoning using Non-Axiomatic Logic, an aspect most reasoning systems lack while being a key aspect of intelligence.

 About the Digital Futures Postdoc Fellow

 Patrick Hammer is a postdoc researcher at Stockholm University, Department of Psychology, working with Robert Johansson and Pawel Herman.
 Before joining Stockholm University, he got his PhD in Computer Science (AI track) at Temple University, Pennsylvania, United States, where he was a full-time research assistant of Pei Wang.
 His research interests include Artificial Intelligence, Reasoning Systems, Autonomous Robots, Machine Learning, Deep Learning and Cognitive Science.

 Robert Johansson, Associate Professor at Stockholm University